Alexandre Tansman: Career

+Despite Tansman’s numerous performances far away from his home in France, he did not return to the United States after the 1946 end of his California residency.
+This eventually reduced the number of Americans who knew who he was.

+As a ballet composer, for decades Tansman collaborated with the most eminent choreographers like Olga Preobrajenska, Rudolf von Laban, Jean Börlin, Adolph Bolm, Kurt Jooss, Ernst Uthoff, Françoise Adret.

 In 1966, he was awarded the Hector Berlioz Prize.
 In 1977, in recognition of his contribution to European culture, Tansman was granted membership (after the late Dmitri Shostakovich) of the Royal Academy of Science, Letters and Fine Arts of Belgium.
-In 1978, he was awarded the Music Prize of the French Academy, and in 1986 – the highest Commander grade of the Order of the Arts and the Letters.
+In 1978, he was awarded the Music Prize of the Académie Française, and in 1986 – the highest Commander grade of the Ordre des Arts et des Lettres.

 Notable students of Tansman include Cristóbal Halffter, Leonardo Balada, Carmelo Bernaola, Yüksel Koptagel.

 During the last period of his life, he began to reestablish connections to Poland, though his career and family kept him in France, where he lived until his death in Paris in 1986.
-Since 1996, in his native city of Lodz, Alexander Tansman Association for the Promotion of Culture has been organizing the Alexander Tansman International Festival and Competition of Musical Personalities (Tansman Festival).
+Since 1996, in his native city of Łódź, Alexander Tansman Association for the Promotion of Culture has been organizing the Alexander Tansman International Festival and Competition of Musical Personalities (Tansman Festival).

-Twenty years after the composer's death, in 2006 Henryk Mikołaj Górecki wrote his long-awaited 4th Symphony, which he named Tansman Episodes by no accident.
-Górecki left a cryptogram that explains the way he created the theme for the Symphony, using musical letters from the first and last names of "Aleksander Tansman".
+Twenty years after the composer's death, in 2006 Henryk Górecki wrote his long-awaited 4th Symphony, which he named Tansman Episodes by no accident.
+Górecki left a cryptogram that explains the way he created the theme for the symphony, using musical letters from the first and last names of "Aleksander Tansman".